What is Delta Lake?

 Delta Lake is optimized for Structured Streaming on Azure Databricks.
 Delta Live Tables extends native capabilities with simplified infrastructure deployment, enhanced scaling, and managed data dependencies.

-- Table streaming reads and writes
+- Delta table streaming reads and writes

 - Use Delta Lake change data feed on Azure Databricks